Ila-bura/rock-paper-scissors/README.md

 #### Play Again or Quit App:
 ![Play again or Quit](assets/images/readme-quit-restart.png)

 The user has the option to quit the app or keep playing.
-In the latter case, the game restarts and the scores are reset.
+In the latter case, the scores are reset and the game restarts.

 ### Features Left to Implement
 - Expand the app and provide more options to choose from (Lizard, Spock).